Yordimix/MemorX/README.md

 A simple Memory Simulator in C#

 # Simple and Fast
-perfect for your homework in C# lenguaje.
+Perfect for your homework in C# lenguaje.